Coordinating EXIT Procedures: How 30+ Providers Work Together to Help Mothers and Babies Thrive

 Teamwork is Key

 An EXIT potentially combines multiple procedures, including intubation, tracheostomy, neck mass resection, chest tube placement, central line placement and thoracotomy, into a single procedure.
 And because this baby’s mass was found late in pregnancy, the team had limited time to prepare.
-Fortunately, Dr. Schindel originally established the EXIT team and has expertise coordinating the procedure.
+Fortunately, the EXIT team and has expertise coordinating the procedure.

 “There’s a significant amount of equipment and personnel that need to be managed and organized so everything’s ready at a moment’s notice,” he says.
 “And the team needs to be prepared to work together seamlessly in a variety of potential situations.”

-For the latest EXIT case, Dr. Schindel guided the team through three simulated procedures, during which every team member was in the operating room to rehearse even the smallest details.
+For the latest EXIT case, the team was guided through three simulated procedures, during which every team member was in the operating room to rehearse even the smallest details.

 The simulations ran through all possible scenarios: